-William, his mother Catherine and his brother summoned the funds to join their father in New York very shortly after in 1849.
+Back in Ireland, William, his mother Catherine and his brother summoned the funds to join their father in New York in 1849.

-New York City offered a fresh start and fresh opportunities for young William, as it has for the many generations of immigrants that have landed on its shores.
+The United States offered a fresh start and fresh opportunities for young William, as it has for the many generations of Irish immigrants that have landed on its shores.

-William, pursuing his interests, began drawing while still in his early teens.
+Pursuing his interests, he began drawing while still in his early teens.

 At 15 he attended the National Academy of Design to study fine art painting, a feat illustrating his talent.

 Hennessy exhibited at the National Academy in New York in 1857 and was elected as a full member only six years later in 1863.

 The predominant medium of his work was painting (oil and watercolour) but he was also a very skilled sketch artist, woodcarver and illustrator.